eamodeorubio/explore-the-todo-list-app/README.md

 internet applications, and the todo list application is simple enough to show key concepts.
 So I think it's a good idea publishing a full sample project showing this concepts.

 **Of course I'm not perfect, the application can have errors or something could have been done in a better way**.
 This is my second motivation, to learn.
 I expect to get some feedback to enhance this sample application !
-I can lear too new ideas and techniches.
+I can learn too new ideas and techniches.

 Finally I'd like to explore some frameworks and how to use them in an efective way.